September 28, 2025 | Bryan Berk

 Yet it seems like it doesn't matter.

-Their drive is what makes up for this.
+Their drive and momentum they've built up is what makes up for this.

-But what is it that gives these individuals such relentless drive to the point that it doesn't even matter that they're operating in a sub-optimal state?
+But what is it that gives these individuals such relentless drive and momentum to the point that it doesn't even matter that they're operating in a sub-optimal state?

 There's a few key things happening here.